 Challengers to Paper Mario: The Thousand-Year Door

-Super Paper Mario: This is the most obvious counter-example.
+Super Paper Mario (Nintendo Wii, 2007): This is the most obvious counter-example.
 Because, on a pure story and plot basis, the main narrative is arguably more powerful than TTYD’s.

-The story is about a LITERAL VOID (called the Void) opening up and threatening to destroy all universes and you have to collect all of the Pure Hearts in order to save the world.
-At one point we actually see a world destroyed by the Void and reduced to nothingness, which might be the darkest AND most brilliant moment of the entire Mario canon.
+The story is about a LITERAL VOID (called the Void) that is opened up by the game’s main villain, Count Bleck, that threatens to destroy all universes and you have to collect all of the Pure Hearts in order to counter the Chaos Heart, which is powering the Void, and thus save all worlds (playing as Mario, Peach, Bowser, and Luigi).
+At one point we actually see a world destroyed by the Void and reduced to nothingness, which might be the darkest moment of the entire Mario canon.

-It’s a beautiful story.
-And it employs the tried-and-true Mario structure of chapters, collecting valuable objects, and employs light vs. dark again to great effect.
+It is a beautiful story.
+It employs the tried-and-true Mario structure of chapters and collecting valuable objects, and employs light vs. dark again to great effect.

 And the mechanics betray it.